wengelgemu/CMSI185/README.md

 # CMSI 185
-This repository includes all Java assignments completed during my Fall 2019 semester of CMSI 185 Intro to Programming Lab at Loyola Marmount University
+This repository includes all Java assignments completed during my Fall 2019 semester of CMSI 185 Intro to Programming Lab at Loyola Marymount University

 Problem Set 1: Practice using variables in Mad Libs, conditionals in a game of Blackjack, and taking user input from mouse clicks to change the color of the square that's drawn on the screen.